-\paragraph{Composition of nested embeddings.} The main technical tool in our work is what we call a composition of nested embeddings, which may be of independent interest.
-Consider a metric space $(X,d_X)$ and a subspace $S\subset X$.
-Let $\alpha_X: X\rightarrow Y$ and $\alpha_Y:S\rightarrow Y$ be two embeddings from $X$ and $S$ into $Y$ with distortions $c_X$ and $c_S$ respectively.
-We call these {\em nested embeddings}.
+Formally, we are given two {\em nested} embeddings $\alpha_X: X\rightarrow Y$ and $\alpha_S:S\rightarrow Y$ with distortions $c_X$ and $c_S$ respectively.
 In general we would expect that the distortion of $\alpha_S$ is smaller than that of $\alpha_X$.
 In fact, the distortion of $\alpha_X$ even restricted to just the subset $S$ may be larger than $c_S$.
-In that case, we ask: is it possible to obtain a new embedding from the entire set $X$ into $Y$ such that the distortion of this embedding over just the ``inner" set $S$ is the same as before -- $c_S$ -- while the distortion over all of $X$ is comparable to $c_X$?
+Our goal is to find a new embedding from $X$ into $Y$ such that the distortion of this embedding over the good set $S$ is the same as before -- $c_S$ -- while the distortion over all of $X$ is comparable to $c_X$.
 In particular, we want a combination of the two embeddings that inherits their respective distortions, with small multiplicative worsening, over the corresponding sets of points.
 In Section~\ref{sec:full_nested} we show that strong nested compositions exist for the $\ell_1$ metric, and leave open the question of extending this result to other $\ell_p$ metrics.

-{We show that for embeddings into the $\ell_p$ metric for $p\ge 1$, this is indeed achievable with a small caveat.
-In particular, we construct a new embedding based on $\alpha_S$ and $\alpha_X$ that achieves a distortion of $c_S$ over the set $S$, while at the same time expanding distances over the remaining pairs of points in $X$ by a factor of at most $c_X$ times $O(\log (|X\setminus S|))$.
-The caveat is that some of the latter distances may shrink.
-We call such a composition a {\em weak nested composition} (see Definition~\ref{def:nested-det}).\footnote{When the host metric is $\ell_1$, we also achieve expansion, obtaining a net distortion of at most $O(\log(|X\setminus S|))c_X$ over all pairs of points.}}